-The Math Lab is on the second floor of the SUW building rooms 260 and 261.
-Their operating hours can be found in Canvas and posted on the Math Lab door.
-The also offer online tutoring during specific hours.
-Pleas take advantage of this free tutorial service.
-There should be a link in your Canvas course to the math Labe page that includes more information and their operating hours.
+The math lab is on the second floor of the SUW building rooms 260 and 261 and their operating hours can be found in Canvas and posted on the math lab door.
+They also offer online tutoring during specific hours.
+Please take advantage of this free tutorial service.
+There should be a link in your Canvas course to the Math Lab page that includes more information and their operating hours.